Rup-Royofficial/Hackerrank_python_solutions/README.md

 # Hackerrank_python_solutions
-solutions for a few python problems in Hackerrank
+solutions for a few python and problem-solving  problems in Hackerrank